-6 The role of the Child Protection and Wellbeing Coordinator and Child Protection and Wellbeing Coordinator Deputy.
+7 The role of the Child Protection and Wellbeing Coordinator and Child Protection and Wellbeing Deputy.

-The Child Protection and Wellbeing Coordinator is the senior member of staff responsible for leading safeguarding in the school (including online safety).
+The Child Protection and Wellbeing Coordinator is the senior member of staff responsible for leading safeguarding in the school.
 The Child Protection and Wellbeing Coordinator must be a member of the school leadership team.
-The Child Protection and Wellbeing Coordinator takes the lead responsibility for safeguarding and child protection in the school, in accordance with the LOPIVI Art.
+The Child Protection and Wellbeing Coordinator takes the lead responsibility for safeguarding and child protection in the school, including online safety, in accordance with the LOPIVI Art.
 35, and their job description explicitly reflects this, including the requirements of the LOPIVI.

-6.1 Child Protection and Wellbeing Deputy
+7.1 Child Protection and Wellbeing Deputy